 For Xtend® or BluFire® fuel cell sensors; BACtrack S80 Pro, BACtrack Mobile Pro, BACtrack Trace Pro, BACtrack Scout, C8 Smartphone and C6 Keychain the cost is $59.95 inc GST.
-This also includes the pickup and return courier to and from Brisbane, QLD.
+This also includes the pickup and return courier to and from Auckland and Blenheim.

 Before sending us your breathalyser please email us first on firstname.lastname@example.org

-Breathalysers Australia is Australasia’s only certified recalibration facility for BACtrack products.
+Breathalysers New Zealand is New Zealand’s only certified recalibration facility for BACtrack products.
 Additionally we are the only company that can perform this service globally for Australian and New Zealand sold BACtrack products.